yydsapi/wireGuardWachDog/README.md

 # quick start

- this app will start you wireguard service in 15 second and Watch wireguard service to run every 5 minute
+ this app will start you wireguard service in 15 second and Watch wireguard service to run every 5 minute on windows

 rename wireGuardWatch.exe.rename to wireGuardWatch.exe and set a window service use cmd like: